Email Scam Definition

 But a growing number of email scams don’t exhibit any of the typical behaviours.
 They don’t include attachments or URLs.
 And they hide in plain sight by disguising themselves as normal everyday business.

 These attacks are sometimes called business email compromise (BEC) or email account compromise (EAC).
 They usually start when the attacker impersonates someone the recipient trusts—perhaps a boss, colleague or business partner—and asks for something that seems like a normal business request.
 It might be making a wire transfer or changing payment details, things that take place all the time in the regular course of business.
-By the time the organization senses something is off, the email scammer already has the money.
+By the time the organisation senses something is off, the email scammer already has the money.

 Email Scam Examples